Mathematical Association of America

 The Mathematical Association of America (MAA) is a professional society that focuses on mathematics accessible at the undergraduate level.
 Members include university, college, and high school teachers; graduate and undergraduate students; pure and applied mathematicians; computer scientists; statisticians; and many others in academia, government, business, and industry.

-The MAA was founded in 1915 and is headquartered at 1529 18th Street, Northwest in the Dupont Circle neighborhood of Washington, D.C.
+The MAA was founded in 1915 and is headquartered at 11 Dupont in the Dupont Circle neighborhood of Washington, D.C.
 The organization publishes mathematics journals and books, including the American Mathematical Monthly (established in 1894 by Benjamin Finkel), the most widely read mathematics journal in the world according to records on JSTOR.

-Mission and Vision

-The mission of the MAA is to advance the understanding of mathematics and its impact on our world.

-We envision a society that values the power and beauty of mathematics and fully realizes its potential to promote human flourishing.

 Meetings

 The MAA sponsors the annual summer MathFest and cosponsors with the American Mathematical Society the Joint Mathematics Meeting, held in early January of each year.
 On occasion the Society for Industrial and Applied Mathematics joins in these meetings.
 Twenty-nine regional sections also hold regular meetings.

 Publications

 The association publishes multiple journals in partnership with Taylor & Francis: